Home

 • Granddaughter Ruth Ella Yougnkin (1898-1968) was joined in wedlock with (?)
 Petty.

 Son Abraham Youngkin (1860-1927) was born on Dec.
 19, 1860.
 In 1880, when he was 21 years of age, he boarded in the household of Edwin and Emma Keiser in Springfield Township, just a few doors away from his parents, and earned a living as a merchant's clerk.
 He married Phoebe "Melinda" (Mumbower) Kiser (Feb.
 26, 1861-1940), widow of Harvey B. Kiser.
 Their one son may have been Frank Younken.
 In 1900, they dwelled in Nockamixon, with Abraham working as landlord of a hotel, and a number of boarders in the residence, among them Raymond Kiser.
-They resided in Nockamixon Township, where he earned income as a laborer.
-Their final home was in Kintnersville, a small community in Bucks County.
+Oddly, the Bucks County Gazette in June 1900 reported that his application for a hotel license had been refused.
+As of 1923, their home was in Kintnersville, a small community in Bucks County.
 After developing diabetes and then when stricken by apoplexy, death cleaved him away at the age of 66 on May 17, 1927.
 The remains were lowered under the sod of Nockamixon Union Cemetery in Ferndale, Bucks County.

 • Presumed grandson Frank Younken (1882- ? ) was born in April 1882.